SoftwareONE-SAP/meteor-crud/README.md

 ### `res`

-The res object contains two functions named "send" and "end".
+The res object contains two main functions named "send" and "end".
 When you've decided what you would like to send the client in response to their request, you do the following:

 ```javascript
 Crud.create('products', function(req, res, next){